jasonbrown-alis/build/docs/guides/how-to-guides/setting-up-gRPC-server.md

 </tabs>

 ### Terraform
-Upon neuron creation, some boilerplate terraform is added the proto repo at the neuron level.
+Upon neuron creation, some boilerplate terraform is added to the proto repo at the neuron level.
 This includes:
 1. `cloudrun.tf`
 2. `variables.tf`
 3. `main.tf`